About the Faculty

 The Faculty of Social Sciences is a forward-thinking faculty offering opportunities for educational, recreational, and cultural development.
 Research and research-based education are core values of the Faculty.
 We offer an environment in which students are challenged to extend and enhance themselves intellectually, professionally and creatively, and we strive to prepare our students for the demands of the future - both nationally and internationally speaking.

-The Faculty is located at the former municipal hospital (Kommunehospitalet).
+Since 2006, the Faculty has been located at the former municipal hospital (Kommunehospitalet).
 This location compliments and contributes to the already existing special inspirational atmosphere that characterises the study environment of the Faculty.
 The central location within the metropolitan area also provides a highly active reciprocity with the public and private institutions of the city.

 Research and education